syncfusion-content/wpf-docs/wpf/SfMaps/Shapes-Color-Customization.md

 ## ColorPalette

 ColorPalette is a set of colors that are applied on the shapes.
-Map contains two build in color palettes.
+Map contains two built-in color palettes.
 They are:

 1. Metro
 2. CoolBlue